Skip to content

 Certainly entrepreneurs attempt to raise as little dilutive capital as is needed to make their company successful.
 However, banks do not lend to startups – especially technology driven ones with little in the way of tangible assets – because there are no consistent cash flows or collateral.
 And especially they cannot lend to founders who do not have personal collateral to support personal guarantees.
 Government grant programs for most startups are very limited and not applicable for most companies.

 Angel investors therefore fill a very significant gap in the “valley of death” for entrepreneurs.
 No-one forces entrepreneurs to take angel funding, but VentureSouth sees a constant stream of entrepreneurs seeking angel investment.
-In a market like South Carolina with very little venture capital, those entrepreneurs have very limited access to forms of risk capital to help them get started and grow.
+In a market like South Carolina with limited venture capital, those entrepreneurs have very limited access to forms of risk capital to help them get started and grow.